tushar-sharma/tushar-sharma.github.io/_posts/2021-06-25-interface-aws-cdk.md

 </style>

-If you are not familiar with AWS CDK, then I would recommend to visit [Getting started with AWS CDK](http://randomwits.com/blog/tutorial-cdk-aws).
+<a href="https://aws.amazon.com/cdk/" target="_bank">AWS CDK</a> is a great framework to programmatically deploy cloudformation stack.
+If you are unfamiliar with AWS CDK, I would recommend first to check out [Getting started with AWS CDK](http://randomwits.com/blog/tutorial-cdk-aws).

+One of pet peeves with cloudformation is to copy paste same information across multiple resources.
+I wanted to leverage AWS CDK to create an interface that would allow tto dynamically create cloudformation.
+For the interface, I harked back to the good old csv file.

-create a project first
+Create a project first

 $ mkdir projectCDK  && cd $_